 There are many restaurants covering the usual pizza to those offering local Polish traditional and regional cuisine.

-If you wish to advertise your place to eat on Szczawnica Travel Guide please let us know.
+If you wish to advertise your place to eat on Szczawnica Travel Guide please let me know.

 |Name of Eating Place||Address||Type||URL|

 Poland Travel Guide - This web site will eventually have tourist information on most of the places in Polska.
 Being a web site you will be able to access the information on most digital platforms, including your laptop, personal computer or a mobile phone.

 Tourist organisations are welcome to contact me for details on how to display their information on Szczawnica Travel Guide.

 PTTK - Polish Tourist and Sightseeing Society is a non-profit organisation that you will find in many places in Poland.

 It is one of the oldest tourist societies in Europe and was was created by the merger of two societies: Polish Tatry Society (1873) and Polish Country Lovers Society (1906).